datadope-io/datadope-alerta/README.md

 In this case, 2 celery workers will run.

 Default configuration for alerta and celery environments is obtained from [config_example/alertad.conf](config_example/alertad.conf).
-Most of the configuration may be overriden using environment vars in [deployment/.env](deployment/.env) file.
+Most of the configuration may be overriden using environment vars.
+An example of environment file is located at [deployment/example.env](deployment/example.env) file.

 ### Installation using dockers